-About 4.4 million children receive approximately $2.5 billion each month because one or both of their parents are disabled, retired or deceased.
+About 4.3 million children receive approximately $2.6 billion in Social Security benefits each month because one or both of their parents are disabled, retired or deceased.
 Those dollars help to provide the necessities of life for family members and help to make it possible for those children to complete high school.
 When a parent becomes disabled or dies, Social Security benefits help to stabilize the family’s financial future.

 NOTE: Disabled children whose parents have little income or resources may be eligible for Supplemental Security Income benefits.